-- If you are using the program as a one-time intervention, see "Using Ripple Effects for Kids as a One-time Intervention" for the suggested protocol. - If you are designing a multi-session individualized or group plan, see the section "Designing a Targeted Plan."
-Then, decide what content to offer, using the Universal-Tier 1, Prevention-Tier 2, Behavioral-Tier 2/3 or Mental-Health/Behavioral manual. - If you want to learn more about the learning system and how you might facilitate a lesson, see the section "Facilitating the Ripple Effects Whole Spectrum Learning System."
+- If you are using the program as a one-time intervention, see page 6, "Using Ripple Effects for Kids as a One-time Intervention." - If you are designing a multi-session individualized or group plan, see the section "Designing a Targeted Plan."
+Then, decide what content (lessons) to offer, using the Universal-Tier 1, Prevention-Tier 2, Behavioral-Tier 2/3 or Mental Health/Behavioral manual. - If you want to learn more about the learning system and how you might facilitate a lesson, see the section "Facilitating the Ripple Effects Whole Spectrum Learning System."

 Need more guidance developing your site's implementation plan?
-Check out the "Implementation Planning Guide" or other resources on the Implementation Support Webpage.
+Check out the "Implementation Planning Guide" or find more implementation & technical resources in your Ripple Effects Dashboard.

 We are also here to support!
-Contact us for implementation or technical support at support@rippleeffects.com
+Contact us at support@rippleeffects.com or 888.259.6618